Bartley C of E Junior School

 Spring Term

 Following Pupil Progress meetings, your child’s IEP and intervention targets are formally reviewed and new targets set.
 This updated documentation is sent home during February.
-Your child’s views are gathered at the same time as targets are shared with them and recorded on the document.
-Parents are invited in to meet with the teacher to discuss the child’s needs and progress, review and plan.
+Your child’s views are gathered at the same time as targets are shared with

 Summer Term